 Complete the Renewal Application form (s), being sure to sign the affidavit attesting that you have obtained the required number of contact hours.
 Do not submit any documentation of continuing education hours with your renewal application; however, you must submit a listing of the continuing education trainings obtained.
-Include the non-refundable renewal fee of $85.00 for annual renewal or $135.00 for biennial renewal.
+Include the non-refundable renewal fee of $85.00 for one year renewal, $135.00 for two year renewal, or $200 for three year renewal.
 Failure to submit the fee and application in a timely manner, may result in additional requirements to renew or in loss of certification.

 All newly certified individuals are mandated to an audit of their continuing education training for the first two (2) renewal periods; after two (2) renewal periods an individual is not mandated to an audit, but may be subject to an audit.
 Failure to produce these education hours when requested will result in a loss of the credential.
 Maintain documentation of your continuing education hours during the time you are certified, as you will be subject to random audit.

 Effective January 1, 2003; fifty (50%) percent of continuing education training must be specific to substance abuse.

 Certified professionals will be notified by mail of the impending expiration of their credential approximately 90 days prior to their expiration date.
 This is a courtesy reminder and failure to receive it does not negate responsibility to re-certify in a timely manner.

 The applicant can apply for renewal up to 180 days after the expiration date by documenting twenty (20) hours per year of continuing education since the beginning of the last certification period, re-signing the current Code of Ethics and paying the renewal fee ($85 for one year, $135.00 for two year, or $200.00 for three year) and a late fee.
 Names of individuals failing to renew on or prior to the expiration date will be removed from the current MCBAP list of certified professionals and the individual will no longer be considered certified.